camcreates/create-update-banner-ip/readme.md

 ### Add image

-Since Squarspace does not have a central image repository to upload images to, we will need to add the image to a content block and then grab the generated URL to use for the banner.
+Since Squarespace does not have a central image repository to upload images to, we will need to add the image to a content block and then grab the generated URL to use for the banner.

 1. While logged in, click **Pages**, and scroll down until you find the **Test Page**.
 Click it to edit.
 2. Hover your mouse over the empty section of the page to trigger the **Page Content** bar and click **Edit**.